RoadieHQ/roadie-backstage-plugins/README.md

 yarn dev
 ```

- More informations about Github Pull Requests and Github Insights plugisn, together with installation instructions, can be found on the link below
+ More informations about Github Pull Requests and Github Insights plugins, together with installation instructions, can be found on the link below

  [Github Pull Requests](https://www.npmjs.com/package/@roadiehq/backstage-plugin-github-pull-requests).